Inklingo

 abra

-Use 'abra' to refer to a physical opening or gap, especially a mountain pass or a gap in a fence.
+Use 'abra' to refer to a natural opening or gap in terrain, like a mountain pass.

 A visual representation of a geographical gap: two large green hills separated by a narrow, clear path or opening.